Small Blue Gascony Hound

 Do they get along with other pets?

-They are pack-oriented and usually get along well with other dogs, though their prey drive may make them unsuitable for homes with small cats or rodents.
+They generally get along well with other dogs, but their strong prey drive may make them unsuitable for homes with small cats or rodents.

 View Official FCI Standard